Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param Bool passiveDelegation: Whether the request is for passive delegation or a
                              specific baker.
    :param UInt64 bakerId: The baker id to get the status of.
-   :returns: The status of the pool.
+   :returns: The status of the pool, or ``null`` if the block hash is malformed,
+             or if either the block hash or baker id doesn't exist.
    :rtype: ``JsonResponse`` with ``?PoolStatus`` (see JSON schema below)

    .. collapse:: View JSON schema